 - 1 teaspoon garlic powder

 - Heat oil in a large skillet over medium-high heat.
-Cook mushrooms and shallot until they start to brown and most of the moisture from the mushrooms has evaporated, about 7-10 minutes.
+Cook mushrooms until they start to brown and most of the moisture from the mushrooms has evaporated, about 7-10 minutes.
 Remove from heat, season with salt and pepper and place mushrooms on a plate.

-- Serve warm or refrigerate for up to three days.
+- Serve warm or refrigerate for up to three to four days.
 You could also freeze for up to one month.
 Reheat on medium low heat, add a tablespoon or two of water, and stir occasionally until warmed through.